ILIAS-eLearning/ILIAS/docs/configuration/install.md

   * Imagemagick: 6.8.9-9+
   * PhantomJS: 2.0.0+
   * NodeJS: 8.9.4 (TLS) - 10.15.3 (LTS)
-  * Java: Version 7 and 8 are suported
+  * Java: Version 7 and 8 are supported

 <a name="client"></a>
 ### Client